F3real/F3real.github.io/content/pwn_adventure_sourcery_1.md

 Authors: F3real
 Summary: How to solve Pwn Adventure Sourcery start challenges

-Pwn Adventure Sourcery is really interesting game made for CSAW finals 2018.
-Game was made using Rust and WebAssembly.
+Pwn Adventure Sourcery is a really interesting game made for CSAW finals 2018.
+The game was made using Rust and WebAssembly.

 Commands are simple, we walk using arrow keys, interact using `E` key and use weapons/items with `SPACE` key.
-To play game properly we (sadly) need to use Chrome browser, otherwise `CTRL+C/CTRL+V` won't work which will make game much harder.
+To play the game properly we (sadly) need to use Chrome browser, otherwise `CTRL+C/CTRL+V` won't work which will make the game much harder.

 [TOC]

-In brief tutorial, we see get assembly code for fire spell that we need to use to break builder standing in our way.
+In a brief tutorial, we see get assembly code for fire spell that we need to use to break builder standing in our way.
 ~~~asm
 mov eax, SYS_FIRE
 mov ebx, 16   ; energy to use